|

 me to work in.

-As my pastor has said, "Through the Eucharist,
+As my pastor has said,

-and assists us in growing in holiness from there."
+the Lord meets us right where we are and assists us in growing in holiness from there.

 - Because suffering, from the

-Catholic perspective, is a "Win-Win"
+Catholic perspective, is a Win-Win!

 One of the things I enjoy most about being Catholic